Objectives

 • Revisit e.m.f. as the energy supplied per unit charge by the source, and contrast it with p.d. as the energy transferred per unit charge by a component.

-• Define electrical power as the rate of energy transfer and model the equation P = IV.
+• Model electrical power with the equation P = IV.

 • Extend to total energy transferred with E = IVt, keeping units visible at each step.

-• Introduce the kilowatt-hour as a practical energy unit for household electricity bills and use one clear cost calculation from power and time data.
+• Use the kilowatt-hour as a practical energy unit for household electricity bills and work through one clear cost calculation from power and time data.

 1. Start with a retrieval task on current, p.d., and e.m.f., then ask where the energy in a working circuit comes from.

-2. Teach the energy-transfer story of a circuit and secure the distinction between source e.m.f. and p.d. across a component.
+2. Work through the energy-transfer story of a circuit and secure the distinction between source e.m.f. and p.d. across a component.

 3. Model power and energy calculations using P = IV and E = IVt, then move to short appliance examples.

-4. Finish with kWh and cost questions so students can apply the physics to household electricity use.
+4. Finish with kWh and cost questions so you can apply the physics to household electricity use.

-• Use one hinge question where students choose whether a statement refers to e.m.f., p.d., power, or energy.
+• Try one hinge question where you choose whether a statement refers to e.m.f., p.d., power, or energy.

-• Give a short P = IV calculation and a short E = IVt calculation to check that students can distinguish rate from total transfer.
+• Give a short P = IV calculation and a short E = IVt calculation to check that you can distinguish rate from total transfer.

-• Ask students to explain why a kilowatt-hour is a unit of energy rather than power.
+• Check whether you can explain why a kilowatt-hour is a unit of energy rather than power.

-• Students often mix up power and energy.
+• Mixing up power and energy.
 Keep repeating that power is the rate of transfer, while energy is the total transferred over time.

 • Some think e.m.f. and p.d. are different units.
 Revisit that both are measured in volts but refer to energy transferred in different places in the circuit.

-• Cost calculations can fail when students forget to convert watts to kilowatts or minutes to hours.
+• Cost calculations can fail when you forget to convert watts to kilowatts or minutes to hours.
 Build the conversion step into every worked example.

 • Use the question sets to practise power, energy, and cost calculations until the unit handling is secure.